dewmirajapakshe/CeyCoir-Company/README.md

-# CeyCoir-Company
+🏭 CeyCoir-Company
 📦 Project Overview
-This project was developed using the MERN stack (MongoDB, Express.js, React, and Node.js) to streamline the management of users and raw materials within the company.
-The system is structured around five key modules:
+CeyCoir-Company is a full-stack web application built using the powerful MERN stack — MongoDB, Express.js, React, and Node.js — to simplify and streamline business operations for a coir-based manufacturing company.

+The system is modular and includes the following core features:

-User & Employee Management
+👥 User & Employee Management – Manage staff records, roles, and access.

-Delivery & Order Management
+🚚 Delivery & Order Management – Track orders, deliveries, and customer requests.

-Product & Machinery Management
+🏭 Product & Machinery Management – Oversee product info and machine usage.

-Financial Management
+💰 Financial Management – Handle budgets, transactions, and analytics.

-Warehouse Management
+🏢 Warehouse Management – Monitor inventory and raw material flow.

 🔧 My Contribution
 I was responsible for the Product & Machinery Management module.
+My contributions include developing core functionalities, resolving bugs, and enhancing the performance of this module.

-All the work I contributed, including enhancements and bug fixes, can be found in the bugfix branch of the ITP repository in my GitHub.
+📂 You can find my full implementation and bug fixes in the bugfix branch of the ITP repository available on my GitHub.

-Feel free to check it out for more technical details.
+🔗 Explore the code and contributions: Visit the repo